 - Reviews and approves education activity content and delivery systems to meet participant needs and supports the College’s laboratory improvement and educational objectives.

-- Provides technical input and expert source recommendations for accreditation education activities including speaking engagements.
+- Provides technical input and expert source recommendations for accreditation education activities including lab prep.

 - Reviews data regarding common laboratory deficiencies to update education programs.